 Discussion and conclusion:

 There were some agencies who supported the removal of 'over LTE' from the title in order to keep the MC services applicable to future technologies.
-AT&T commented that it needs to be expanded to indicate that the specifications apply to non-mission-critcal applications.
-The TSG SA Chairman commented that we need to find an approach to rename specificatuions in a way which does not overly disrupt the work in 3GPP and satifies the desired implication of the scope of the specifications.
-Once this has been agreed, this should be impleented by using CRs to update specificatuons and references and that this action should also be publicly announced via e.g. the 3GPP web pages.
+AT&T commented that it needs to be expanded to indicate that the specifications apply to non-mission-critical applications.
+The TSG SA Chairman commented that we need to find an approach to rename specifications in a way which does not overly disrupt the work in 3GPP and satifies the desired implication of the scope of the specifications.
+Once this has been agreed, this should be implemented by using CRs to update specifications and references and that this action should also be publicly announced via e.g. the 3GPP web pages.
 This was left for further off-line discussion and the slides updated in TD SP-170807.

 TD SP-170807 (OTHER) Mission Critical (MC) Specification Way Forward (TSG SA Chairman).